JackSzwergold/Writing/memories/Going to See the Shaggy DA in Times Square in the 1970s with My Dad.md

 But sometimes I would flip through the movie section to see what movies were coming out.
 And looking through movie ads in a working class newspaper like the *Daily News* back then was a weird experience for a kid.

+***

 While there technically was an MPAA movie ratings system in place at the time, that was mainly to control who could see movies in a theater.
 It didn’t really cover where ads were actually placed in newspapers.
 And ads for movies of all kinds seemed to be placed arbitrarilly at best in newspapers back then.
 Sometimes ads for G rated films were placed right next to more adult oriented PG or R rated films… And sometimes even next to X rated films!

 As a 7 year old kid, most of the films out at the time didn’t really appeal to me.
 I liked cartoons and other short attention span—and many literally short—ephemeral stuff you could catch on TV.
 So movies always seemed like more of an adult thing to me anyway.

-But on that Sunday I saw an ad for a movie that blew my mind: It was for “The Shaggy D.A.!”
+But on that specific Sunday I saw an ad for a movie that blew my mind: It was for “The Shaggy D.A.!”
 I had no idea what the movie was about didn’t care becausse two key things grabbed my attention: One, this was a movie that featured a dog as a lawyer and two, this particular screening of the movie would give me the opportunity to meet Goofy in person!
 My mind was blown!
+I had to see this movie!

-I ran over to my dad and showed him the ad, “I want to see this!”
-I said as I pointed my newsprint covered fingers to the ad for “The Shaggy D.A.” that had a special appearance by Goofy.
+I ran over to my dad and entusiastically showed him the ad, “I want to see this movie!”
+I said as I pointed my tiny newsprint covered fingers to the ad for “The Shaggy D.A.” that had a special appearance by Goofy.

-My dad wasn’t incredulous or dismissive, but took my request seriously.
-“So this is next weekend,” he said.
+My dad wasn’t incredulous, dismissive, exasperated or patronizing but took my request seriously.
+He lifted up the paper, looked at the ad and said “So this is next weekend, right?” he said.
 “So we’ll go then, okay?” he added and I nodded.

-He circled the ad with a ballpoint pen and gave the movie section back to me.
+He put down the newspaper on the living room coffee table, circled the ad with a blue ballpoint pen and gave the movie section back to me.

-I was thrilled and happy.
+I was thrilled and happy as I looked at the ad with the fresh circle of blue ink around it.

 ***